alexmedve/SLID/README.md

 ## Feature requests

-For any bugs or feature requests feel free to contact us

-## Contributing

-SLID
+If you have any ideea on how we can improve our framework or you would like to see new features, send us an email at **rvamediaproducts@gmail.com** !

 ## Creators